UIZ.CARE Pilot Project – Frequently Asked Questions (FAQ)

 10. How does this pilot relate to MDR Class II and CE certification?

-3. Technical documentation needed for MDR compliance
+Documentation needed for MDR compliance.

 -